miso-lims/miso-lims/docs/user_manual/projects.md

 The "Permissions" section of the Create Project page contains several options for controlling who has access to the project.
 These permissions will also affect the project's samples, studies, and other related items.

 The project's owner is the person who should have full control over the project.
-They will be ranted full read/write access to the project and all related items regardless of the other permissions set on the project.
+They will be granted full read/write access to the project and all related items regardless of the other permissions set on the project.

 If the checkbox beside "Allow all internal users access?" is checked, then all users with the Internal role will also